9th8/up-to-date-real-world-haskell/14-using-parsec.md

 ## Parsing an URL-encoded query string

-When we introduced `application/x-www-form-urlencoded` text in [the section called \"Golfing practice: association lists\"](16-programming-with-monads.org::*Golfing%20practice:%20association%20lists), we mentioned that we\'d write a parser for these strings.
+When we introduced `application/x-www-form-urlencoded` text in [the section called "Golfing practice: association lists"](16-programming-with-monads.org::*Golfing%20practice:%20association%20lists), we mentioned that we'd write a parser for these strings.
 We can quickly and easily do this using Parsec.

 Each key-value pair is separated by the `&` character.